-(10) Accounting method for employees' retirement benefits
+(10) Employees' retirement benefits

-The method of attributing projected benefit obligation to the periods ending on or before March 31, 2018 is by the benefit formula basis.
+The method of attributing projected benefit obligation to the periods ending on or before March 31, 2019 is by the benefit formula basis.

 Prior service cost is amortized using the straight-line method for a fixed period (10 years), within the employees' average remaining service period.